Computer Forensics and Data Analysis

 Q. I want to perform a CRC/HASH of an entire file system(logical file structure).
 Which Maresware program do I use?

-A. The Diskcat program will perform a 32 bit CRC of files.
-But the one most often used is Hash (the program used to create the HashKeeper hashes).
-Another alternative, with different output capability, is the MD5 program.
+A. The Diskcat program will perform a 32 bit CRC and MD5 hash of files.
+But the one that is specifically designed to calculate the hash values is Hash Another alternative, with different output capability, is the MD5 program.
 Refer to its documentation for details about the output options.

 Top